 We incur corporate tax at the U.S. federal income tax rate on our taxable income, as adjusted for noncontrolling interest in Virtu Financial.
 Our income tax expense reflects such U.S. federal income tax as well as taxes payable by certain of our non-U.S. subsidiaries.
-Our benefit from income taxes was \$12.3 million for the year ended December 31, 2019, compared to a provision for income taxes of \$76.2 million for the year ended December 31, 2018.
-The change was primarily due to a loss before income taxes and noncontrolling interest for the year ended December 31, 2019.
+Our provision for income taxes was \$261.9 million for the year ended December 31, 2020, compared to a benefit from income taxes of \$12.3 million for the year ended December 31, 2019.
+The change was primarily due to the income before income taxes and noncontrolling interest for the year ended December 31, 2020, compared to a loss before taxes during the prior year period.

-Year Ended December 31, 2018 Compared to Year Ended December 31, 2017
+Year Ended December 31, 2019 Compared to Year Ended December 31, 2018

-For discussion around our results of operations for the year ended December 31, 2017 and for a comparison of our results of operations for the year ended December 31, 2018 and year ended December 31, 2017, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for fiscal year ended December 31, 2018, filed with the SEC on March 1, 2019.
+For discussion around our results of operations for the year ended December 31, 2018 and for a comparison of our results of operations for the year ended December 31, 2019 and year ended December 31, 2018, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for fiscal year ended December 31, 2019, filed with the SEC on February 28, 2020.